-The annual premium for UK Group business reduced by 26% during 2019, which led to lower Best Estimate Liabilities at year-end.
-The decrease in the Overseas Individual Savings liabilities was caused primarily by surrenders and maturities during 2019, partly offset by foreign exchange movements.
+The annual premium for both the UK and Overseas protection business reduced during 2020, with the business in run-off.
+The reduction in the Overseas Individual Savings liabilities was caused primarily by surrenders and maturities during 2020.

-The insurance liabilities of Omnilife are primarily US dollar and UK sterling denominated, together with some smaller liability amounts in other currencies.
-The following table shows Omnilife's Best Estimate Liabilities as at 31 December 2019 split by currency.
+The insurance liabilities of Omnilife are primarily UK sterling denominated, together with some US dollar denominated.
+The following table shows Omnilife's Best Estimate Liabilities as at 31 December 2020 split by currency.